Your Farmers Dozen Cool Cutting Garden Guide

 Support (Essential)

 • This video does a great job of showing how to install support netting and why it is so important.
 You can start the video at 2 minutes and 40 seconds in to get straight to the action.
 You don’t need side posts since your flower patch is small.
-Have zip ties on hand to make sure your netting is taut.
+Have the zip ties on hand to make sure your netting is taut.

-• This keeps stems straight and bouquet ready
+• This keeps stems straight and bouquet-ready.

 • Many plants benefit from pinching.
 Pinching means cutting the main stem down to encourage branching.

 • This short video shows you how to pinch.
+Not all plants benefit from pinching.

 Harvesting

-• Use clean, sharp snips
+• Use clean, sharp snips.
+These are my favorite.

 • Place immediately in cold water with flower food.
 Let them hydrate in a cool spot for at least 4 hours (overnight is great) before arranging them.
 If you have the ability to let them hydrate in a cooler, do it.
-(Never put zinnias or basil in a cooler—it’s too chilly for them)
+(Never put zinnias or basil in a cooler — it’s too chilly for them.)

 Pro Tips for More Blooms

-• Don’t be shy—cutting actually increases production
+• Don’t be shy — cutting actually increases production

 • Keep up with harvesting to prevent plants from going to seed